Yura52/teaching/2018_hse_python_seminars/seminar_6_iterable/notes.md

 ## Learn `next`, `iter` and how `for` works under the hood
 - How to extract the first element from a generator (`map`, `filter` etc.)?
 - What exactly happens when you write `for`?
-- How to create your own iterables?

-Let's try to answer all these questions.
+Let's try to answer these questions.
 When you write `for`, firstly, an **iterator** (a special object for iterating) is created via `iter`.
 If your iterable is a collection, than this iterator is a different object.
 If your iterable is a "generator", than *usually* the object itself is returned.